DataTron-io/docker-service/README.md

 *Note: Do not install pytest in your root as it may cause issues during integration testing*

-## Running challenger-endpoint serving test
+## Preparing challenger-endpoint serving test

 Firstly in your chosen IDE, navigate to app/resources/tests/challenger_endpoint.json